Moodle Help & Support

 Note that image fields cannot be exported with databases and glossaries into another module.

-- Click into the database you wish to clone.
+- Click into the database you wish to clone and go to the 'Export' tab.

 - Select which fields from the database you wish to have exported.
 By default, all fields are checked to be included.